semji/reputationvip.github.io/_posts/2015-07-08-elasticsearch-is-coming.md

 Given that, the *CURL* request is the following :

 {% highlight sh %}
-$>curl –XPOST http://localhost:9200/game_of_throne/character/ -d {"name": "Jon Snow","age": 14,"house": "Stark","gender": "male","biography": "Jon Snow is the bastard son of Eddard Stark, the lord of Winterfell.
-He is the half-brother of Arya, Sansa, Bran, Rickon and Robb.","tags": ["stark","night's watch","you know nothing"]}
+$>curl -XPOST http://localhost:9200/game_of_throne/character/ -d '{"name": "Jon Snow","age": 14,"house": "Stark","gender": "male","biography": "Jon Snow is the bastard son of Eddard Stark, the lord of Winterfell.
+He is the half-brother of Arya, Sansa, Bran, Rickon and Robb.","tags": ["stark","nights watch","you know nothing"]}'
 {% endhighlight %}

 The response given by the cluster :